Return of the Evil Spirit (Matthew 12:43-45)

 He used many such stories and illustrations to teach the people as much as they were able to understand.
 In fact, in his public teaching he taught only with parables, but afterward when he was alone with his disciples, he explained the meaning to them.

 I used to wonder why Jesus told so many stories.
 It seemed to me to be like when we used to have to squeeze oranges to get juice: it tasted good, but it would have been a lot easier if oranges came in juice form, without the pulp and skin.
 The reason Jesus told so many stories is, in part, because God’s truth can’t be grasped fully as just a set of facts or principles.
-The stories aren’t there waiting to be distilled into principles and outlines.
+Stories aren't just waiting to be distilled into principles.
 The stories speak to us in ways that the bare facts can’t.

 One of the stories that Jesus told was about an evil spirit who left a house.
-This already is a strange story, because we don’t usually talk about evil spirits.
+This is already a strange story, because we don’t usually talk about evil spirits.
 It’s a story that has a lot to do with one of the greatest modern heresies, though: the myth of self-improvement.
 Anyone here ever tried to improve themselves?
 Anyone here ever tried to improve somebody else?
 How did that go?
 Yeah, that’s what I thought.
 Our culture is saturated with the myth of self-improvement.
 We’ve got gyms, books, Oprah and Dr. Phil, magazines, quizzes, memberships, all to give us tighter buns, smoother relationships, more energy, early retirements.
 We should be the most self-improved culture on earth.
-Let me ask: how’s that going?
+How's it going?
 Not too well, if we’re completely honest.

 Here’s the myth that we don’t even stop to think about usually.
 We believe that if we try to improve ourselves, we’ll be better people.
 Even better if we try to improve other people.
 Deep down, I think we believe that good people are better than bad people, and that good people go to heaven.

 Sounds good – but it’s wrong.
-The story we’re about to read explodes this myth.
+The upcoming story debunks this myth.

 In Jesus’ day, a lot of self-improvement was taking place.
 John the Baptist had gone around with one message: Repent!
 His message was to stop doing whatever it was that you were doing wrong.
 It seems that a lot of people did, too.
 There was also this group called the Pharisees.
 They had only been around about a hundred years before Jesus was born.
 They took the Scriptures that said that Israel would be a kingdom of priests and took it literally.
 They took all the strictest rules that only applied to priests and applied them to themselves.
 They were about as self-improved as you could get.

 As a nation, Israel was at some ways at a high point.
-There weren’t idols being worshiped.
+There were no idols being worshiped.
 Major groups within Israel were focused on learning God’s Word and living to the strictest standards possible.
 They were serious about improving themselves.
 But this, according to Jesus, was the problem.

 One day, Jesus healed a demon-possessed man.
 This started a whole controversy about his ministry and how we got the powers to do this type of thing.
 Jesus responded by saying a lot of things, but I just want to look at one of his responses today.
 In Matthew 12:43-45, Jesus said: